-A Woman’s Way is a community-based organization whose mission is to offer women health information and trainings , aimed at improving both Infant and Maternal health within African American Communities.
+A Woman’s Way is a community-based organization whose mission is to offer women, people, families, health information and trainings, aimed at improving both Infant and Maternal health within African American Communities.
 Our educational forums focus on education that fosters a sense of empowerment through remembering, restoring, serving and celebrating women's ways.
-We empower women to find their way to wellness through advocating for equitable health care, sustainable self-care, sisterhood, spirituality and culturally relevant maternal and reproductive health care. "
+We empower individuals to find their way to wellness through advocating for equitable health care, sustainable self-care, sisterhood, spirituality and culturally relevant maternal and reproductive health care. "

 A Woman’s Way became an established non-profit entity in 2012 and includes its founder Sakina O’Uhuru, CM, CNM who is a licensed, board-certified nurse - Midwife from a proud lineage of midwives.
 She has invested the last 30 years of her life mastering her craft and advocating for women's reproductive rights.
 AWW provides educational resources, and services that are culturally sensitive to the experiences of Black women and families to assist them in making informed choices for their reproductive and maternal health.
 Our staff offers over 50 years of maternal child health education and experience.